plone/training/theming/adv-resource-registry.rst

    // include our custom less
    @import "custom.less";

-Here we use different functionality of LESS and the ``resource registry``.
+Here we use different functionality of LESS and the resource registry.

-At he bottom for example, we use LESS-imports to import a second less file which contains our custom LESS statements.
+At the bottom for example, we use LESS-imports to import a second LESS file which contains our custom LESS statements.
 And we also import a CSS-file of the downloaded theme as a LESS-file.
 So we could change parts of it using LESS-syntax.

 Above these two imports, we import stuff from Barceloneta.
-Here we can see, that we use the names of the registered ``resource registry`` resources of the Barceloneta theme to import them.
-So if for example one wants to import our registered resource ``tango-main`` she could import it like below in her LESS-file:
+Here we can see that we use the names of the registered resource registry resources of the Barceloneta theme to import them.
+So if for example we want to import our registered resource ``tango-main``, we could import it as follows in our LESS-file:

 .. code-block:: css

    @import "@{tango-main}";

-or even with the reference option:
+or even with the ``reference`` option:

 .. code-block:: css

    @import (reference) "@{tango-main}";

-If you use the ``reference`` option on LESS-import only parts of this file which are used are included in the compiled version (CSS).
+If you use the ``reference`` option on LESS-import, only the parts of this file which are used are included in the compiled version (CSS).

 So for example you have to trigger it like: